Frequently Asked Questions

 Complex images often require complex descriptions.
 Equivalent alternatives for charts, maps, and graphs take the form of a long description.
 Because HTML5 (and many of our content creation software) doesn't support long descriptions, creating a separate page with the description is best.

-How do I get my videos captioned?Faculty have several resources when it comes to creating captions for multimedia or transcripts for podcasts.
-They can use the DocSoft process at the DLC.
-Soon, the DLC's MediaSpace integration project will be up and running and faculty will be able to request captioning through our Kaltura MediaSpace environment.
-Finally, faculty are welcome to use YouTube to caption and edit their own videos.
+How do I get my videos captioned?Faculty have a couple of resources when it comes to creating captions for multimedia or transcripts for podcasts.
+They can use the MediaSpace process at the DLC.
+This option allows for the editing of captions in our KSU Kaltura MediaSpace environment.
+Additionally, faculty are welcome to use YouTube to caption and edit their own videos.
 YouTube's Help Center has a great resource section detailing this process.

-How do I get transcripts for my podcasts?DocSoft will also create transcripts for podcast audio recordings.
+How do I get transcripts for my podcasts?KSU's MediaSpace process will also create transcripts for podcast audio recordings.
 The process for uploading these files is the same as for videos.
-Use the DocSoft Faculty Instructions.
+Visit the MediaSpace Captioning & Transcripts page for instructions.

 If I have my videos or other multimedia captioned, do I also need to provide transcripts?No. Closed captioning is the standard.
 However, the Universal Design for Learning framework suggests that providing students with information in a variety of formats may aid their learning.
 Consider also providing the transcript in order to help as many students as possible.